-The most recent costings of transport items (CR.1, CR.3 and bus stops) are based on a revised Mitchell Brandtman quantity surveyor's report that was provided in response to our request for information in June 2023.39 These updates have not yet been reflected in the works schedule of the plan.
+The most recent costings of transport items (CR.1, CR.3 and bus stops) are based on a revised Mitchell Brandtman quantity surveyor's report that was provided in response to our request for information in June 2023.44 These updates have not yet been reflected in the works schedule of the plan.
 We recommend that Camden Council re-issue a new version of its works schedule that is reflective of the most recent changes to transport costings.
-In addition to the separation of stormwater and transport costs (recommendation 1 above) the following changes to costs outlined in Table 4.20 should be made in the works schedule:
+In addition to the separation of stormwater and transport costs (recommendation 1 above) the changes shown in Table 4.20 should be made in the works schedule.
+In response to the Draft Report, the council supported this recommendation.45